What is an Eating Disorder?

 - Relentless need for exercise (in case of Anorexia & Bulimia)

-- Unhealthy obsession with their own body image
+- An unhealthy obsession with their own body image

 - Strong focus on body weight.
 Think of themselves as fat/obese